Skip to main content

 Note there is some potential for confusion where the term "north" or "northern realms" are used.
 Narwald is considered the far north and is generally less likely to be a conversation piece among the populations south of the Endless Deep.

-The term "northern realms" then, almost always refers to the northmost region of the mainland, or main continent that also contains the mid realms, the Arm, Dirus Foedus, the Great South, and those wild and mostly unknown territories of the Mesubee Chubeth, or Tangled Canopy.
+The term "northern realms" then, almost always refers to the northmost region of the mainland, or main continent of Merak Tiridium that also contains the mid realms, the Arm, Dirus Foedus, the Great South, and those wild and mostly unknown territories of the Mesubee Chubeth, or Tangled Canopy.

 The archaic term the "lower north", abandoned by all but academics and the occasional highly refined traveler may be used to set the Three Kingdoms and neighboring regions apart from Narwald.